Best Prime Day 2020 Deals: Save on Apple, more - 9to5Mac

 - Latest MacBook Air drops to new Amazon all-time lows from $850

-Some of Hyper’s best USB-C hubs, the world’s 1st 100W USB-C GaN charger, hubs for MacBooks, and much more.
-Available on Amazon, Best Buy, B&H and HyperShop.com (no code required).
+Some of Hyper’s best USB-C hubs, the world’s first 100W USB-C GaN charger, hubs for MacBooks, and much more.
+Available on Amazon, Best Buy, B&H, and HyperShop.com.

 - 6-in-1 USB-C Hub for iPad Pro/Air (Was $89.99, Now $62.99)